Overcoming Sales Objections

 5) Answer the objection:

-Having completed the following 4 steps you are in a good position for overcoming sales objections.
+Having completed the following 4 steps you are in a good position to get down to applying your skills.

 Actually you can just chose to ignore some sales objections and go back to establishing value ( which is the next step anyway ).